eirik-ff/Exercise1/Part3/README.md

 When answering the questions, remember to use all the resources at your disposal.
 Asking the internet isn't a form of "cheating", it's a way of learning.

  ### What is concurrency?
 What is parallelism?
 What's the difference?
- > Concurrency is multiple computers running at the same time, but can work on different tasks.
+ > Concurrency is multiple computers (CPUs) running at the same time, but can work on different tasks.
 It is used in networks as well as multiple cores in a single computer.
 Concurrency is a form of multitasking.
 A concurrent program can be run with a single or with multiple cores, where the latter will help with a speed increase.
  > Parallelism is splitting a certain task into smaller subtasks that are solved simultaneously and combined later to provide an answer to the task.
  > For later reference:
  > * https://wiki.haskell.org/Parallelism_vs._Concurrency